Treatment of scar tissue and adhesions

 Scar Tissue Release

-The work is very gentle – even for very new scars, and the amount of change in one intervention is extensive.
-The cosmetic effect and the functional changes can be profound.
+The work is very gentle yet the cosmetic effect and the functional changes can be profound.

 How old does a scar have to be?